-The dear old man says he loves the American hald
+The dear old man says he loves the American believers very much.

-much.
 We told him that they loved him very much.
 He smiled and said: "Because they are all my children."

-A number of the visitors are from Iskhabad - two of them women.
-We told them that we knew all about their Temple and were much interested, having seen photographs, etc., and they seemed very pleased.
+A number of the visitors are from 'Ishqábád - two of them women.
+We told there that we knew all out their Temple and were much interested, having seen photographs, etc., and they seemed very pleased.
 All ask after the American believers and show such sincere love for them, always speaking of the wonderful Power of the Word of God that has brought people together from opposite sides of the earth.
-Their depth of devotion seems to have no end and you could easily imagine any one of them becoming a martyr without a moment's warning.
+Their depth of devotion seems to be no end and you could easily imagine any one of them becoming a martyr without a moment's warning.

 One day our Lord held a Feast for these pilgrims, particularly the Jews, and Miss Jack, mother and I were, of course, the only women at the table.
-The Master placed us at the head with Mirza Assad Ullah on one side and on the other the old, old uncle of Mirza Mohsin and cousin of the Bab, who has come to Acca to end his days, his active work being over.
+The Master pleaded us at the head with Mírzá Asadu'lláh on one side and on the other the old, old uncle of Mírzá Mohsin and cousin of the Báb, who has come to 'Akká to end his days, his active work being over.

-The Master stood near the door, with the pitcher in His hand, and as the men filed in and held their hands over the bowl, He poured the water, while He spoke cheerful words of greeting to each one, saying: "Bismillah!
+The Master stood near the door, with the pitcher in His hand, and as the man filed in and held their hands over Vi howl.
+He poured the water, while He spoke cheerful words of greeting to each one, saying: "Bismillah!
 Bismillah!" with every breath.
-It was a long table (in the large entrance hall of the new home), yet it would not hold them all and about six or eight were left over.
-They sat down late, with the Master, to the second helping.
+It was a long table (in the large entrance bail of the new home), yet it would not hold then all and about six or eight were left over They sat down late, with the Master, to the second helping.
 He, of course, served with the assistance of two or three others.
-As it was not the regular nineteen day Feast I will not go into details here except to say that when the Master spoke, after they had nearly finished, it was on the subject of women.
+As it was not the regular nineteen day Feast I will not go into details here except to say that when the Master spoke, after they had nearly finished, it was on the subject of wren.
 He began by explaining that this Feast was for the visiting Jews - then said: "In this Day God has manifested ONE Light and to this Light are attracted all religions.
-To-day three of them are gathered around this table, Mohammedans, Christians, Jews.
-We must all thank God for the privilege of thus sitting together, for this gathering is a symbol of the Unity of the Kingdom of God, when all nations, all creeds, all races, all religions, will gather in unity, under one tent, under the Shade of OME Tree, and at one Table, to partake of Spiritual Ford." .
-Then He came and stood close behind us, saying: "In the olden time it was not possible for the women to sit in equality at the same table with the men, but in this Day it is different, and the difference has been brought about very largely by the position given to women in free America, - so that it has been made possible for these American women to sit at table with these men in perfect equality, by the Power of Baha'o'llah, - showing that in the Kingdom of ABHA there is no difference between the woman and the man."
-He said it made Him very happy to see us all gathered there and He hoped that the Fragrance of this meeting would reach the nostrils of the believers all over the world and make them glad.
+Today three of them are gathered around this table, Muhammadans, Christians, Jews.
+We must all thank God for the privilege of this sitting together, for this gathering is a symbol of the Unity of the Kingdom of God, when all nations, all creeds, all races, all religions, will gather in unity, under one tent, under the Shade of O Tree, and at one Table, to partake of Spiritual Food."
+Then He came and stood close behind us, saying: "In the olden times it was not possible for the woven to sit in equality at the same table with the men, but in this Day it is different, and the difference has been brought about very largely by the position given to women in free America, - so that it has been made possible for these American women to sit at table with these men in perfect equality, by the Power of Bahá'u'lláh, showing that in the Kingdom of ABHÁ there is no difference between the woman and the man.
+He said it made Him very happy to see us all gathered there and He hopes that the fragrance of this meeting weld reach the nostrils of the believers all over the world and make them glad.
 (He said) "Such meetings have an effect on all the people."